-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: district website www.oeisd.org, District Facebook, local media outlets and a contact through School Messenger.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: Facebook, text, local radio and TV stations.

-[See Automated Emergency Communications on page 43.]
+[See Automated Emergency Communications on page 40.]